Reduction theory for singular symplectic manifolds and singular forms on moduli spaces: A -symplectic slice theorem

 The cotangent lift is one of the essential tools in symplectic geometry and the theory of integrable systems.
-It allows lifting group actions from a manifold to automatically Hamiltonian actions on the cotangent bundles.
+It allows lifting group actions from a manifold to actions which are automatically Hamiltonian on the cotangent bundles.
 This leads to many examples of integrable systems.

-We will consider a generalization of cotangent lift that lifts actions on a $b^m$-manifold to $b^m$-Hamiltonian actions on the $b^m$-cotangent bundle.
+We will consider a generalization of the notion of cotangent lift that lifts actions on a $b^m$-manifold to $b^m$-Hamiltonian actions on the $b^m$-cotangent bundle.
+This generalizes the set-up developed in \cite{KM} for $b$-symplectic manifolds.